Listen to young people during Youth Week

-Youth Week is a nationwide festival of events organised by young New Zealanders to celebrate the talents, passion and success of local young people.
+Youth Week is a nationwide festival organised by young New Zealanders.
+It is a time to recognise the:

 Ara Taiohi is an organisation for youth development in New Zealand.
 They want to showcases examples of people supporting young people across the country on their website.
 Share your story or nominate someone else by sending an email (communications[at]arataiohi.org.nz, with the Subject: Story).

 Source: Ara Taiohi website.Published on Wednesday, April 7th, 2021, under Events